Japan Trip Planner: Important Things To Know Before Traveling To Japan

 Japanese Konbini & Grocery Stores

 If you’re using our Japan trip planner chances are you’ve been waiting for the section about what people love most, food!
-Japanese cuisine is more than just sushi (although it’s SO dang good).
-If you’re looking for a guide to Japanese cuisine as well as Japanese dishes to try and restaurant recommendations check out our guide.
+Japanese cuisine is more than sushi and ramen (although we love both tremendously).
+If you’re looking for a guide to Japanese cuisine as well as Japanese dishes to try and restaurant recommendations check out our complete guide to Japanese food.
 What we’re going to cover in this section of our Japan trip planner is convenience stores and grocery stores in Japan.

 Convenience Stores in Japan